 Live Well Norton is a collaborative committee of the Norton Regional Health Foundation.
 It houses its funds within the Foundation.
 Live Well Norton accepts donations, as well as applies for grant funding to help make healthy, sustainable changes in Norton.

 One of Live Well Norton’s major upcoming projects is a trail project along Armory Drive (running east to west along the north side of the street between Hwy 283 and West Street).
 Live Well Norton has been working with other community organizations, such as the City of Norton, Norton Correctional Facility and local airport board.
-Live Well Norton has raised the necessary $25,000 to support this project with the help of the Dane G. Hansen Foundation, Norton County Community Foundation and Norton Trails Fund.
+Live Well Norton raised the necessary $25,000 to support this project with the help of the Dane G. Hansen Foundation, Norton County Community Foundation and Norton Trails Fund.
 The City of Norton has agreed to supply the equipment and supervision over the project, while the Norton Correctional Facility will supply the labor to complete the project.
-Construction began in October 2017!
-Stay tuned for more updates as they become available!
+Construction began in October 2017 and was completed by the end of June 2018!

 "Health Check" community education series

 Norton County Hospital providers engage citizens of Norton County and beyond through regular educational sessions, with the intent to take health education beyond the walls of the hospital/clinic and reach a broader audience to help improve overall health outcomes.
 This regular series began as a Norton County Hospital-funded series with hopes to continue it and other community outreach efforts with the help of the Foundation.